On sweet undeniable feeling of power of international intellectual feudalism, bias, discrimination, censoring and theft

 We can weigh and analyze the outcomes of research training by the number of publications, citations and international projects participants have gained after their participation.
 However more than that Galen`s legacy, his mentorship and dedication to education of young researchers in every aspect of their life’s will always live in hearts and minds of hundreds of participants and faculty members.

-Heart Vessels and Transplantation
+Editor-in-Chief, Heart Vessels and Transplantation

 Faculty of International Research Interdisciplinary School